 Rick is a professor emeritus of entomology in the College of Agriculture and Life Sciences at Virginia Tech.
 Throughout his career, Rick has contributed significantly to the understanding of entomology through his research and extension work in apiculture.
 He has spent significant time conducting training workshops for beekeepers focused on colony management, queen production, and the pests and diseases affecting honey bees.
 He has advised numerous students on master’s degree and doctoral dissertations and helped them to develop successful careers in both academic and industrial settings.
 He taught a variety of undergraduate and graduate courses ranging across the full entomology curriculum.

-Kevin Johnson has a background in community-based education and program development, both at home and abroad.
+Kevin Johnson is Headwaters’ Environmental Education Coordinator.
+He has a background in community-based education and program development, both at home and abroad.
 He holds BAs in environmental engineering sciences and history from Rice University.
 Kevin comes to Appalachian Headwaters from working as a service coordinator in low-income housing, and as program director for One Foundation focused on entrepreneurial ecosystem development in southern WV.
 Kevin enjoys spending part of each day with his herd of animals on Wolf Creek Mountain in Monroe County.
+Kevin is an Apprentice Beekeeper in the West Virginia Master Beekeeper program.

+Robbie is a Beekeeper Assistant with the Appalachian Beekeeping Collective program.
 Robbie graduated Summers County High School in 2006 and has lived his entire life in Summers County.
 He worked in the hospitality industry for 12 years and landscaping for 2 years prior to joining Appalachian Headwaters.
+Robbie has achieved the status of an Apprentice Beekeeper in the West Virginia Master Beekeeper program.

-Sean is a 2009 graduate of Shady Spring High School.
+Sean is a Beekeeper Mentor with the Appalachian Beekeeping Collective program.
+He is a 2009 graduate of Shady Spring High School.
 Before joining Appalachian Headwaters, Sean worked for the Raleigh County Board of Education.
-Sean has passed the Apprentice level of the WVBA Master Beekeeping program and is working on his Certified level.
+Sean has achieved the status of a Certified Beekeeper in the West Virginia Master Beekeeper program.
 He lives in Raleigh County, West Virginia.